shulthz/bitshares.foundation/_workers/2020-01-spokesperson-and-legal-representative-part-2.md

 # Remark

-*There may be several spokesperson for the BitShares Blockchain, this is in contract to the legal representative, which must be the sole one.
+*There may be several spokesperson for the BitShares Blockchain, this is in contrast to the legal representative, which has to be the sole one.

 # Mission